-After years of parenting, here’s one lesson I can’t seem to learn:
+There’s one parenting lesson I just can’t seem to learn:

-Parenting requires at least one of the individuals involved to not be a child.
+Parenting requires at least one of those involved to not be a child.

-- watch an inordinate amount of poorly-played junior sports and terribly acted plays; or
+- Watch an inordinate amount of junior sports

-Despite its simplicity, I forget this point all the time.
+Despite its simplicity, I forget the ‘don’t be the child’ rule all the time.

 Here’s an example from 10 minutes ago: